DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 29: "To make a candy cat you need sugar, magic, and love.
 If you can't make your own magic, store bought is fine ![devicatTreat](https://static-cdn.jtvnw.net/emoticons/v2/emotesv2_4d5a290d1d88490eb845bec3a7f97b54/default/light/1.0 "devicatTreat") ." -Xillians: (15-Mar-24)
 * 30: "I will be attending in mental spirit.
 So if you catch a chill, it's cause I'm clumsy and brought the draft in. ![devicatBoo](https://static-cdn.jtvnw.net/emoticons/v2/306361782/default/light/1.0 "devicatBoo") ." -TiggyDoodler: (16-Mar-24)
 * 31: "we're a bell pepper stream not a ghost pepper stream xD 🌶️💀" -JessickaZombie: (18-Mar-24)
+* 32: "where did the night go? oh, I put it in the fridge to keep it from spoiling!
+I'll take it out tomorrow and reheat it!" -Ironmania2003: (22-Mar-24)

 There may be quotes newer than these that have yet to be collected.